Koffi-Cobbin/Hardware-Lab/README.md

-This is a repository for basic hardware aduino codes.
+This is a repository for basic hardware arduino codes.
 This project is to create basic template codes for how most aduino devices or sensors work.
 It is something in progress so please your views are warmly welcomed.